-Metadata can also be edited on a project wide level by clicking on the "Edit Project Metadata" button on the right hand side of the screen.
+Metadata can also be edited on a project wide level by clicking on the "Edit Project Metadata" cog on the top right hand side of the screen.

 Editing these fields will affect the corresponding metadata fields on all the images in the selected project, depending on the save option selected at the bottom of the window.

 You can 'uncheck' any of these fields and they will no longer be shown in the metadata section of the project level user interface.
 This will also disable the field, ignoring its contents during export, preserving whatever is already in the corresponding field in the watched image.

 Make sure to save the changes you make once you've edited any fields or added a template.

 When you have edited the metadata fields in the project settings, you can choose your relevant save options here: